PAY RANGE: EP 14

 Maintains card and address files for all positive lead cases; sets up appointments for subsequent medical treatment through coordination with parents and the various medical facilities; reviews reports of other program inspectors regarding the findings of home inspections; recommends cases for abatement; reviews completed abatement work; periodically inspects presence of lead paint in paint stores.

 Prepares written reports of violations; informs owner and employees of the establishment of steps necessary to correct unsafe conditions found; maintains files of establishments visited; schedules and conducts reinspections; recommends enforcement action for cases of non-compliance.

-Issues warnings or tickets to individuals regarding public nuisances; provides information to the public regarding health problems or concerns; may give talks to community groups on general or specific topics.
+Issues warnings or tickets to individuals regarding public nuisances or violations of public health ordinances; provides information to the public regarding health problems or concerns; may give talks to community groups on general or specific topics.

 Performs related work as required.

 Reviews and evaluates tobacco retailer permit applications for completion, accuracy, clarity and compliance with prescribed requirements and relevant municipal laws, regulations and standards; follows up with tobacco retailers to obtain additional information needed to complete permit applications; educates retailers on permit application procedures; enters data into Tobacco Retailer database and assists supervisor with permitting process; makes recommendations regarding the issuance of tobacco retailer permits; prepares written reports of tobacco retailer permit application decisions; educates retailers concerning prohibited sales of tobacco products to minors; ensures retailer permits and signage are appropriately displayed in locations; issues tickets and may participate in appeal hearings related to violations held by the Office of Administrative Review and may prepare reports of appeal decisions; conducts outreach activities to retailers, community groups and business associations.